AdamInTheOculus/scrape-indeed/README.md

     return IndeedService.nextPage();
 })
 .then(function(data) {
-    // Do something with next 10 job postings console.log(data.jobList);
+    // Do something with next `n` job postings console.log(data.jobList);

     // View the current jobs index and total jobs